Governance

 Stuart Stevens, Direct Line Group

-Stuart has worked for Direct Line Group for over 21 years and leads multi-disciplined teams focussed on preventing fraud in both commercial and personal lines of business.
-Stuart and his teams have been successful in gaining insurance fraud awards for collaboration and for the use of Anti-Fraud Technology.
+Stuart has worked for Direct Line Group for over 24 years.
+He leads their Intelligence function and investigation teams focussed on preventing fraud in both commercial and personal lines of business.
+Stuart and his teams have been successful in gaining awards for collaboration and for the use of Anti-Fraud Technology.
 He has progressed many initiatives to improve prevention, including robotic process automation, device recognition, digital identities, email risk scoring and biometrics.
 Having gained professional qualifications in Financial Crime Prevention and Anti-Money Laundering, he has extensive technical knowledge.
-Stuart chairs DLG’s Fraud Risk, Control & Insight Committee, which shares intelligence and tracks the impact of fraud.
+Stuart chairs DLG’s Fraud Risk and Oversight Committee, which shares intelligence and tracks the impact of fraud.
 Stuart is passionate about tackling fraud and protecting victims, through the combined power of working together.

 David Callington, HSBC UK Bank plc